Inside: Here are the absolute best love songs for kids so that you can share them with your own child for an instant dose of powerful connection.

 Which is why I created these Family Connection Cards, based on the science of what actually works when you need to reconnect.
 These cards remove the mental burden of figuring out how to reconnect with your child so you can just focus on nurturing your bond with your child.
 At any point during your day, you can pick a card to get a quick and simple idea for connecting.

-And in just 10 minutes a day, these powerful cards will make your child will feel absolutely loved and stop the power struggles caused by disconnection.
+And in just 10 minutes a day, these powerful cards will make your child feel absolutely loved and stop the power struggles caused by disconnection.

 For love songs to share with your partner, check out 75+ of the Best Unknown Love Songs.